mimass/RefinedMF/README.md

 The related publication is currently under review and will be added in the future.

 Disclaimer:
 This software is an experimental prototype developed as a first proof-of-concept and used to produce the analysis results for the related publication.
 It is available for the only purpose of reproducibility of the main results.
-It was never intended to provide a tool or a library for more general use.
-To that end it should be completely re-engineered and we hope to work on that in the future.
+It is not intended to provide a tool or a library for more general use.
+To that end, the tool should be thoroughly re-engineered and we hope to work on that in the future.

 # Brief installation instructions